nightroman/FarNet/RedisKit/README.md

 - `mask=<mask>`

-    Specifies either the search pattern, or wildcard, or fixed prefix.
+    Specifies the search pattern or wildcard or fixed prefix.

     (1) If the mask contains `[` or `]` then it is treated as Redis pattern.
     See: <https://redis.io/docs/latest/commands/keys>